paragoner1/crisis-companion/HACKATHON_SUBMISSION.md

 "This is why Crisis Companion should be a default app on every Solana Mobile Seeker device.
 It gives Solana a unique competitive advantage - the only mobile platform that can save your life."

 ### **Scene 7: Business Model (15 seconds)**
-"With 15,000 users by 2027, this represents a $1.26 million revenue opportunity.
+"With 80,000+ users by 2027 as the default app on Solana Mobile Seeker devices, this represents a $5.2 million revenue opportunity.
 We're ready to launch on Solana's dApp store and save lives."

 ---